Troubleshooting

 Section titled “”0 items synced” - sync completes instantly”You haven’t selected any pages yet.

-- Run sync again.
+- Run Sync again.

 Missing pages